Disclaimer: I don't own Assassin's Creed, the only thing I take credit for is my OC's.

 Taming a Huntress

 On the outskirts of Jerusalem lay farmlands surrounding the city walls.
-Some were growing crops for merchants, others grew the crops as a means of having food on the table every night for their families.
-Some farmers were visibly wealthier than others, depending on what their reputation was in the city.
-A farm furthest away from the city resided on a small hill.
-The grounds leading up to it were blanketed in vibrant, green grapevine fields.
-The villa, a modest two-story covered in green vines growing along the walls, stood tall upon hilltop.
-It was a winery, Nasir the owner and his family, a wife and two children ran it.
+One farm was blanketed in vibrant, green grapevine fields.
+On the hilltop stood a villa.
+A modest two-story covered in healthy green vines that clung to the walls.
+It was a winery and it was run by Nasir the owner and his family, a wife and two children.
 His vineyard was directly responsible for the wine that would be served for many of the rich nobles of Jerusalem.
-He was well-respected, always had his orders ready on time and always had the best wine to offer.
+He was well-respected and always had his orders ready on time.
 He and his family did not stick out at the least.

-His wife, Sasha, was something to be looked at twice.
-She was not Arabic like most who resided there, she was of European blood, auburn hair with eyes the color of water.
-Though she was not from these lands she spoke the language well, her parents were traveling merchants who were killed on the road by bandits when she was twelve.
-She ran and hid in the land when she was found days later by another merchant couple who were from Damascus on their way to Jerusalem where she grew up and eventually met Nasir.
+His wife Sasha was something to be looked at twice.
+She was not Arabic like most who resided there, but of European blood.
+With auburn hair and eyes the color of water.
+Though she was not from around she spoke the language well.
 She was an Artist, influenced by the merchant couple who raised her since they were collectors of paintings and ceramics.
 She was not famous, but every now and then she would submit her paintings to a vendor who sold pieces in the city when they could use some extra money.

 Their two children, Haydar, a twenty year old young man who helped Nasir around the farm, following in his father's footsteps.
 He held a calm exterior, like Nasir, hardly ever shouting or getting into fights, and respectful to those who earned it.
 He had the eyes of many women from the city on him for he was rugishly handsome; strong, skin bronzed by the sun as a result of working outside all day for most his life, dark waved hair from his father and the blue in his eyes from his mother.
 The younger of the two was their daughter Savra, only two years the junior of Haydar at eighteen, and out of the two she was the troublemaker.

-She had the features of her mother, but like her brother, she contained a slightly exotic appearance from having mixed blood for their parents were of different ethnicity.
-Red-auburn hair like her mother's but eyes that would fluctuate from grey-greens to silver-greys from her father's hazel, but unlike her father's, hers held defiance and mischief, a testament to her personality.
+She had the features of her mother.
+Red-auburn hair like her mother's but eyes that would fluctuate from grey-greens to silver-greys from her father's hazel.
+But unlike her father's, hers held defiance and mischief, a testament to her personality.

 He knew she had a high interest in being in the forests so he taught her to hunt, how to kill with a bow, and how to skin a catch with a dagger.
 As she got older she would beg him to teach her how to fight the way he taught her brother, but it was not right for a woman to fight and he had no interest in her learning.
 Haydar had to be taught as much as he could for what he was becoming, following in his father's footsteps indeed.